P-p-H-d/mlib/README.md

 ##### void name\_init(name\_t tuple)

 Initialize the tuple 'tuple' (aka constructor) to an empty tuple.
+This method is defined if all methods define an INIT method.

 ##### void name\_init\_set(name\_t tuple, const name\_t ref)